DCC-EX/dcc-ex.github.io/docs/reference/tools/diagnostic-tools.rst

 Build It
 ----------

-Now things get fun.
+Now things get fun!
 A DCC sniffer is a very simple device that contains only 2 or 3 simple sections.
 Tinkerers and Engineers will have no trouble cobbling one together or buying a board and soldering on a few parts.
-You don't even need anything other than an Arduino or an ESP32 if you connect to the signal pin of the DCC++EX Command Station instead of to the track.
+You don't even need anything other than an Arduino or an ESP8266 or ESP32 if you connect to the signal pin of the DCC++EX Command Station instead of to the track.

-You will need to upload our `DCCInspector-EX <../../download/dcc-inspector-ex.html>`_ to whatever microcontroller you choose.
+You will need to upload our `DCCInspector-EX <../../download/dcc-inspector-ex.html>`_ software to whatever microcontroller you choose.

 .. figure:: ../../_static/images/tools/sniffer_block_diag.png
    :align: center